maboiteaspam/Foundation/doc/2-working-from-layout-perspective.md

 # Working with layouts

+Hi there!
+In this `README` we ll be covering the `layout first` approach a C application let you put in action.

+We ll review the concepts of layout, block, view.

+We ll also review their components implementation such as asset, form, dashboard.

+## Introduction

 Layout files are an important aspect of this project.
 They let you control and take power on the appearance of the rendering output of your application.

+C encourage you to take the `layout first` approach, the most quickest way to implement a functional prototype of your application.

-Moreover its the backbone of communication between back and front developers.
+Once your prototype is finalized, you ll be able to consume the layout as a the backbone of communication between controller and frontend development.

-In order to let both concern work on their own but still communicate in a comprehensible way the system invite the principle of
-__progressive layout enhancement__.
+In order to let both concern work on their own but still communicate in a comprehensible way the system encourage the principle and use of __progressive layout enhancement__.

 In order of declaration,